Contributions & Charges

 Voluntary contributions, compulsory charges and approved funding paid by parents and guardians are used to purchase text books, materials and other resources used by students in their everyday classes.

-The College community is appreciative of the financial support given by parents and guardians which enables staff to continue to offer quality educational programs.
+The College community is appreciative of the financial support given by parents and guardians which enables the College and staff to continue to offer quality educational programs.

 1. Year 7 and 8

-A voluntary contribution is requested for Year 7 and 8 students to a maximum of $235 each.
-A voluntary approved funding request of $45.00 per student is also requested.
-(Details set out in paragraph 4.)
-Year 7 and 8 students at BCC have access to a full secondary program including the use of latest computer technology and facilities.
+A Voluntary Contribution is requested for each Year 7 and 8 student of $235.
+Year 7 and 8 students at BCC have access to a full secondary program including a range of technologies.

 2. Year 9 and 10

-A voluntary contribution is requested for Year 9 and 10 students of $235.00 each.
-Where students choose extra vocational and recreational courses, compulsory charges apply (high cost course).
-Compulsory charges for high cost courses are separated from standard voluntary cost on the accounts sent to parents.
+A Voluntary Contribution is requested for each Year 9 and 10 student of $235.00.
+Where students choose high cost courses, compulsory Charges apply.
+Compulsory charges for high cost courses are noted separately from standard costs on the accounts sent to parents.

-The Access Program in Year 10 is an optional program for which all charges are compulsory.
-A voluntary approved funding request of $45.00 per students is also requested (see item 4).
+The Access Program in Year 9 and 10 is an optional program for which all charges are compulsory.

 3. Year 11 and 12

-Payment for all courses in Year 11 and 12 are mandatory.
+Payment for all courses in Year 11 and 12 are compulsory.
 There is no established maximum as charges depend on the subjects selected by the students.
-A voluntary approved funding request of $45.00 per students is also requested (details set out in paragraph 4).

-The Ballajura Community College School Council has endorsed a Voluntary Approved Funding request of $45.00 per student to cover items not included by the voluntary contributions or compulsory charges.
+The Ballajura Community College School Board has endorsed a Voluntary Approved Funding request of $80.00 per student to cover items not included by the voluntary Contributions or compulsory Charges.

-Where students exceed the printing cost of $20.00, additional charges apply.
+Where students exceed the printing cost of $20.00, additional charges will apply.

 5. Government Assistance